samedsay/Java/README.md

-# Basic Java Code Examples
+# Java Code Examples
-Check the tasks and if you like open the java source code.
-Good luck :)
+This Repository contains a good selection of Java Tasks along with beautifully explained examples to guide yout through these tasks.